-- Only approved DOT propane gas cylinders may be used for the camper. - Fill LP tanks at authorized propane fueling facilities only. - It is illegal to fill LP tanks inside the compartment or inside your camper.
-Remove LP tanks from the camper to fill them. - Never overfill the LP tanks beyond the safe level. - Never put a vertical tank in a horizontal position or vice versa. - Always extinguish all open flames and shut off appliances before removing or reinstalling LP tanks. - When LP tanks are not connected to the piping system, always attach a dust cap to the connection fitting to keep it clean.
+- Only approved DOT propane gas cylinders may be used for the camper. - Fill LP cylinders at authorized propane fueling facilities only. - It is illegal to fill LP cylinders inside the compartment or inside your camper.
+Remove LP cylinders from the camper to fill them. - Never overfill the LP cylinders beyond the safe level. - Never put a vertical cylinder in a horizontal position or vice versa. - Always extinguish all open flames and shut off appliances before removing or reinstalling LP cylinders. - When LP cylinders are not connected to the piping system, always attach a dust cap to the connection fitting to keep it clean.

-Steps for properly removing, filling, and reinstalling the LP bottle(s):
+Steps for properly removing, filling, and reinstalling the LP cylinder:

-- 1. Close valves securely on both LP tanks.
+- 1. Close valve securely on the LP cylinder.
 Hand tighten only.
 This will shut off all appliances. - 2.
-Position the changeover lever to the full bottle. - 3.
-Unthread the pigtail hose attached to the empty LP tank and attach the dust cap. - 4.
-Remove the empty LP tank from the compartment. - 5.
-Fill the LP tank at a qualified propane fueling station. - 6.
-Place the filled LP tank in the compartment and securely fasten it. - 7.
-Remove the dust cap. - 8.
-Carefully thread and hand tighten the pigtail hose connector onto the tank's fitting. - 9.
-Open the valve on the LP tank very slowly to prevent a rush of liquid propane called freeze-up.
-If you experience freeze-up, close the valve, wait 15 minutes and try again. - 10.
+Unthread the pigtail hose attached to the empty LP cylinder and attach the dust cap. - 3.
+Remove the empty LP cylinder from the compartment. - 4.
+Fill the LP cylinder at a qualified propane fueling station. - 5.
+Place the filled LP cylinder in the compartment and securely fasten - 6.
+Remove the dust cap. - 7.
+Carefully thread and hand tighten the pigtail hose connector onto the cylinder's fitting. - 8.
+Open the valve on the LP cylinder very slowly to prevent a rush of liquid propane called freeze-up.
+If you experience freeze-up, close the valve, wait 15 minutes and try again. - 9.
 When you open the valve, you will hear a hissing noise.
 If the hiss lasts longer than 2 seconds, close the valve and have your dealer service the propane system.
-You may have a leak. - 11.
+You may have a leak. - 10.
 If there is no leak, start appliances according to the manufacturer's instructions included in your Owner's Packet.